 Select Mastercard credit cards offer Master RoadAssist Roadside Service as part of Mastercard’s larger Travel Assistance benefit.
-Whether you’re earning 5% cash back on rotating bonus categories with the Chase Freedom Flex or 1.5% cash back on every purchase with the Capital One Quicksilver Cash Rewards Credit Card, you’ll be able to use Mastercard’s roadside assistance to help you resolve common roadside issues.
+Whether you’re earning 5% cash back on rotating bonus categories (on up to $1,500 in combined purchases each quarter you activate, then 1%) with the Chase Freedom Flex or 1.5% cash back on every purchase with the Capital One Quicksilver Cash Rewards Credit Card, you’ll be able to use Mastercard’s roadside assistance to help you resolve common roadside issues.

 Like Visa Roadside Dispatch, the Master RoadAssist program is not free.
 Instead, Mastercard will pre-negotiate fees on common roadside assistance services and automatically bill your Mastercard account.